peterfishergcp/lookML_vaccine_distro/README.md

 To get a daily forecast, we can create a script out of the two queries.
 This is as simple as writing the two SQL statements one after the other, making sure to end the first one with a semicolon.
 Then, click on “Schedule query” to run this every day:

 ![BigQuery Schedule](https://miro.medium.com/max/1050/0*NgNnCDVxqctsYhs_)

-The step 2 in the model, is to create a table that holds the results of the model comparison against actual cases.
-I created a view based on numreports_forecast that can be exposed to